warnercarpenter/styleasy/README.md

 Styleasy is currently in the early stages of development.
 Here are some of the features to be included in the beta version.

-Markup: * Choose from presets to act as a starting point when designing a kit *Generate starter CSS code from within the app *Expanded color selection options
+- Choose from presets to act as a starting point when designing a kit
+- Generate starter CSS code from within the app
+- Expanded color selection options
-*Mobile browser compatibility
+- Mobile browser compatibility
-*Shareable links for any style kit
+- Shareable links for any style kit
-*Share your kits to the cloud, where they can be accessed and rated by other users *Two-factor authentication for increased security
+- Share your kits to the cloud, where they can be accessed and rated by other users
+- Two-factor authentication for increased security

 View the demo at: http://styleasy.net